datanav/docs/best-practices.rst

    Planning a Sesam project <pre-planning>
    Setting up a Sesam environment <setup-environment>
-   Creating a Sesam Dataflow <sesam-dataflow>
+   Creating a Dataflow in Sesam <sesam-dataflow>